centrica-engineering/muon/docs/component-guidance/cta.md

 ## Behaviour

-In addition to the different states changing, if the CTA is long (up to 24 characters) and the ```cta``` component is within a confined space, then the text may wrap, expanding the background downwards but still hugging the content and maintaining padding and space between text and icon.
+In addition to the different states changing, if the CTA is long (up to 24 characters) and the `muon-cta` component is within a confined space, then the text may wrap, expanding the background downwards but still hugging the content and maintaining padding and space between text and icon.
 It should align to the middle vertically, and the icon too.

-People with vestibular disorders need control over movement triggered by interactions.
-Refer to [WCAG 2.1 - Understanding Success Criterion 2.3.3: Animation from Interactions](https://www.w3.org/WAI/WCAG21/Understanding/animation-from-interactions.html#:~:text=Success%20Criterion%202.3.-,3%3A%20Animation%20from%20Interactions,or%20the%20information%20being%20conveyed.) for more on this...

 Focus sequence should be considered for those navigating with a keyboard (tabbing).